Ceremonial pipe: Use in ceremonies

-Although often called "peace pipes" by Europeans (and, specifically, calumet de paix, by the French), the smoking of a ceremonial pipe to seal a peace treaty is only one use of a ceremonial smoking pipe, by only some of the nations that utilize them.
+Although often called "peace pipes" by Europeans (and, specifically, calumet de la paix, by the French), the smoking of a ceremonial pipe to seal a peace treaty is only one use of a ceremonial smoking pipe, by only some of the nations that utilize them.

 Various types of ceremonial pipes have been used by different Native American, First Nations and Métis cultures.
 The style of pipe, materials smoked, and ceremonies are unique to the specific and distinct religions of those nations.
 Similarly, the pipes are called by names in that tribe's language.
 The specific type of pipes smoked in Catholic conversion rituals first in Illinois and then in Mi'kmaq territory were known as Calumets.
 Historically, ceremonial pipes have been used to mark war and peace, as well as commerce and trade, and social and political decision-making.

 During his travels down the Mississippi River in 1673, Father Jacques Marquette documented the universal respect that the ceremonial pipe was shown among all Native peoples he encountered, even those at war with each other.
 He claimed that presenting the pipe during battle would halt the fighting.
 The Illinois people gave Marquette such a pipe as a gift to ensure his safe travel through the interior of the land.

 In ceremonial usage, the smoke is generally believed to carry prayers to the attention of the Creator or other powerful spirits.
 Lakota tradition tells that White Buffalo Calf Woman brought the Chanunpa (Lakota sacred pipe) to the people, and instructed them in its symbolism and ceremonies.
 Many Native American cultures still practice these ceremonies.

 According to oral traditions, and as demonstrated by pre-contact pipes held in museums and tribal and private holdings, some ceremonial pipes are adorned with feathers, fur, animal or human hair, beadwork, quills, carvings or other items having significance for the owner.
 Other pipes are very simple.
 Many are not kept by an individual, but are instead held collectively by a medicine society or similar indigenous ceremonial organization.